I want to restrict CIDR IP addresses for a Kubernetes service of type LoadBalancer in Amazon Elastic Kubernetes Service (Amazon EKS).

 - Set up the AWS Load Balancer Controller.

 Important: To allocate a new Network Load Balancer for LoadBalancer type services, it's a best practice to use the AWS Load Balancer Controller instead of the Kubernetes Service load balancer controller.
-For the latest version of the AWS Balancer Controller, see aws-load-balancer-controller on the GitHub website.
+For the latest version of the AWS Load Balancer Controller, see aws-load-balancer-controller on the GitHub website.

 Restrict CIDR IP addresses

-Add the loadBalancerSourceRanges field
+(Recommended) Add the loadBalancerSourceRanges field

 -